davidjmc/midd4vc-isc225/README.md

 ## 📖 About <a name = "about"></a>

 Midd4VC (Middleware for Vehicular Cloud) is a lightweight and extensible middleware designed to support the creation and management of vehicular clouds.
-It mediates communication between vehicles and VCC entities (e.g., application clients and roadside units), distributing and coordinating jobs among them.
+It mediates communication between vehicles and Vehicular Cloud Computing entities (e.g., application clients and roadside units), distributing and coordinating jobs among them.
 The current implementation adopts MQTT (Message Queuing Telemetry Transport), a widely used lightweight messaging protocol, and includes mechanisms for reconnection, message handling, and concurrent job execution.

 ## 🏁 Getting Started <a name = "getting_started"></a>